atlassian/react-beautiful-dnd/README.md

 *Here is what you need to do:*
 - if the `destination` is `null`: all done!
 - if `source.droppableId` equals `destination.droppableId` you need to remove the item from your list and insert it at the correct position.
-- if `source.droppableId` does not equal `destination.droppable` you need to the `Draggable` from the `source.droppableId` list and [add it](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/splice) into the correct position of the `destination.droppableId` list.
+- if `source.droppableId` does not equal `destination.droppable` you need to the `Draggable` from the `source.droppableId` list and add it into the correct position of the `destination.droppableId` list.

-(links assume you store your ids in arrays)

 ### Type information